george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

 Note: 220&ohm; is actually much higher than needed (meaning the LED won't be very bright) but it's a common resistor type and will keep the current well below the safe level for the pins on the board.

-Now lets create a simple program that flashes the LED on and off:
+Now let's create a simple program that flashes the LED on and off:

     $ cat > main.py << EOF
     import machine